enspiral/handbook/guides/onboarding-info.md

 # Onboarding Emails

+- [ ] connect with onboarding WG and Ops
-TODO: update based on new node process.
+- [ ] update based on new node process.

 When a new contributor joins Enspiral, they receive a series of six email messages over six weeks for orientation to the network - how it functions and how they can participate.
 In the last email, we ask for feedback about their experience.